N0NameN0/CODEF_Ansi_Logo_Maker/README.md

 ![logo3](README_Medias/logo3.png)
 ![logo4](README_Medias/logo4.png)

-## To Do
-Add ANSI/ASCII format export to use it to your nice linux shell MOTD ;)

 ## Info
 You can find a PHP version to generate the font list in realtime and a HTML version with a hardcoded font list.